ejain/blog/source/_posts/2016/2016-09-17-subaru-crosstrek.md

 Things I learned:
 - Some dealers are still having a hard time with the internet.
 Had to restate my original request up to three times before getting an answer from some of them.
 - If you are buying a popular model, finding a dealer who has a vehicle available can be tricky.
-- Even so, every dealer (with the exception of Carter Subaru in Seattle) was willing the match prices, and sell at $1K "below invoice", which happened to correspond to the price I got from [TrueCar](https://www.truecar.com/).
+- Even so, every dealer (with the exception of Carter Subaru in Seattle) was willing to match prices, and sell at $1K "below invoice", which happened to correspond to the price I got from [TrueCar](https://www.truecar.com/).
 - Local sales taxes differ slightly from dealer to dealer; this can add up to a few hundred $.
 - Dealers load up cars with optional features you might not need; doing a factory order could have saved me almost $1K.
 - ...however, negotiating a [good trade-in value](https://www.kbb.com/used-cars/) for the old car would have been difficult with a factory order (which takes at least 6 weeks to deliver).